pymodbus-dev/pymodbus/README.rst

    pip install -r requirements.txt pip install -e .

-This installs pymodbus in your virtual environment with pointers directly to the pymodbus directory, so any change you make is imidiatly available as if installed.
+This installs pymodbus in your virtual environment with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.

 Either method will install all the required dependencies (at their appropriate versions) for your current python distribution.